Yep it's actually a thing.

-- Youngers generations are being at risk of having a shorter lifespan.
+- Younger generations are being at risk of having a shorter lifespan.

 - Behavioural problems are developing as well as Attention-Deficit Disorder (ADD) and depression.
-Studies from the University of Illinois is showing a strong link to ADD, and recently studies in USA showed classrooms and other forms of education that used outdoor classrooms and other forms of experiential education produced significant student gain in social studies, science, language, arts and math.
+Studies from the University of Illinois is showing a strong link to ADD, and recent studies in USA showed classrooms and other forms of education that used outdoor classrooms and other forms of experiential education produce significant student gain in social studies, science, language, arts and math.

 - A Harvard study showed a strong correlation with mental health as women living in the greenest environments were happier and less depressed.(1,2).